 Veena R. Raiji, MD, MPH

 Veena Raiji, MD, MPH, specializes in diseases of the retina and macula, as well as ocular inflammatory disease.
-She joined Illinois Retina Associates in 2021, and is a Clinical Assistant Professor and Director of Uveitis and Inflammatory Disease Section at the Department of Ophthalmology at Rush University Medical Center.
+She joined Illinois Retina Associates in 2021 and sees patients in our Rush, Oak Park, Loop and Glenview locations.
+She is Associate Professor and Director of Uveitis and Inflammatory Disease Section at the Department of Ophthalmology at Rush University Medical Center.
 Dr. Raiji is certified by the American Board of Ophthalmology.
 She is fluent in English and Spanish.

 After completing her undergraduate studies, Dr. Raiji earned a Master of Public Health degree from the University of Michigan's School of Public Health, and then attained her medical degree from Michigan State University.
 Following medical school, Dr. Raiji completed an ophthalmology residency at George Washington University, where she served as chief resident.
 She completed her fellowship training at the University of Southern California's prestigious Doheny Eye Institute, in Los Angeles.
 Dr. Raiji was the recipient of the Dr. Sacit Eren Award for Bedside Manner and Compassion from Harbor Hospital, in Baltimore, Maryland.

-Dr. Raiji has provided ophthalmic care to underserved populations internationally, as a volunteer at the Lions Eye Hospital-Department of Ophthalmology, in Blantyre, Malawi and at the Tarabai Desai Eye Hospital, in Jodhpur, India.
-These outreach efforts have included screening patients for eye disease, assisting in pediatric and adult cataract surgery, and attending and giving lectures to local students and residents.
-Dr. Raiji sees patients in our Rush, Loop and Oak Park offices.
+Dr. Raiji volunteers at a community health center in Chicago that provides comprehensive care to underserved and medically vulnerable patient populations.
+Internationally, she has served as a volunteer at the Lions Eye Hospital-Department of Ophthalmology, in Blantyre, Malawi and at the Tarabai Desal Eye Hospital, in Jodhpur, India.
+These outreach efforts have included screening patients for eye disease, assisting in pediatric and adult cataract surgery, and giving lectures to local students and residents.

-When Dr. Raiji is not caring for patients, she enjoys running, practicing hot yoga, reading historical fiction, traveling and spending time with her husband and two children.
+Outside of medicine, Dr. Raiji enjoys running, yoga, historical fiction, travel, and spending time with her husband and two children.